 9. Fading Will Happen, And You Will Need To Retouch It

 That glorious fresh look just after you've had your tattoo done and the bruising and redness have faded?
 That doesn't last.
 A lot of the ink from an initial application will gradually wash off, wear off, or rub off — and scabs will form over the healing skin that take ink with them, too.
-Chances are, you're going to have to go in for a redo: but the good news is that, if a reputable tattoo parlor has done your tattoo, they'll do touch-ups for free.
+Chances are, you're going to have to go in for a redo.
+But the good thing is, if a reputable tattoo parlor has done your tattoo, they'll do touch-ups for free.
 (And no, it won't hurt any less the second time.)

 10. You Will Pick The Scabs And Then Feel Terrible